 The Paranormal Club was established to offer Lebanon Valley College students an opportunity to research, investigate, and discuss paranormal matters.
 We typically meet on a weekly basis to discuss and plan events.
 As a club, we have already been on investigations in the Annville area as well as in Maryland.
 As one of the school’s newest clubs, established in the fall of 2013, we are still trying to get on our feet and find students who are interested in the paranormal.
 However, we are partnered with a paranormal society out of Maryland who helps us with this process.
 Our goal is to go on at least two investigations each semester in addition to holding at least one campus-wide event and a fundraiser each academic year.

 The Student Alumni Association is an on-campus organization designed to bridge the gap between LVC students and alumni.
 Members learn the importance of being active alumni and strive to establish relationships with alumni for the benefit of all students.
-S.A.A. members participate in many annual College events including the Lazin Series, Founders Day, Oktoberfest, Senior Send-Off, and Alumni Weekend.
+S.A.A. members participate in many annual College events, including the Lazin Series, Homecoming, and Senior Send-Off.

 This branch of Student Government plans and implements a variety of social and educational events for the LVC community.
 The board sponsors coffeehouse performances by LVC students at MJ’s Coffeehouse and a variety of performances (comedians, bands, etc.) nearly every Friday night in the Mund College Center.
 Lectures and special cultural events are scheduled throughout each semester.
 Membership is open to all students interested in getting involved in the programming of social and educational events.